Event Mobile Tyres

-Event Mobile Tyres is an online tyre retailer in the United Kingdom.

-They were the first mobile online tyre retailer to use chip and pin mobile devices in the UK.

-They are members of the National Tyre Distributors Association.
+Event Mobile Tyres was an online tyre retailer in the United Kingdom and the first mobile online tyre retailer to use chip and pin mobile devices in the UK.
+They were members of the National Tyre Distributors Association.

-Event Mobile Tyres have a Head Office / Depot in Manchester, a Northern Control Centre in Warrington and a Southern Control Centre in Henley on Thames.
-Between these 3 locations they operate more than 30 vans that are located strategically around the country.
+Event Mobile Tyres had a Head Office and depot in Manchester, a Northern Control Centre in Warrington and a Southern Control Centre in Henley on Thames.
+Between these 3 locations they operated more than 30 vans that were located strategically around the country.

-The vans are assigned to one of the control centres, based on their location, and are stocked daily via a number of key stocking points.
-All the vans are self-sufficient mobile tyre fitting centres equipped with a compressor, tyre fitting machine, electronic wheel balancer, several vehicle jacks and all the tools of the trade required to do the job.
+The vans were assigned to one of the control centres, based on their location, and were stocked daily via a number of key stocking points.
+All the vans were self-sufficient mobile tyre fitting centres equipped with a compressor, tyre fitting machine, electronic wheel balancer, several vehicle jacks and all the tools of the trade required to do the job.

 Background (1927 - 2003)

 In July 1927 the Goodyear Tire and Rubber Company established a tyre manufacturing factory in Bushbury, Wolverhampton, England.
 It was founded on the Bushbury Works site originally belonging to Macfarlane & Robinson Limited, manufacturers of enamel hardware.
 Goodyear purchased the Bushbury Works Site and associated railway sidings for 75,000 GBP freehold from Macfarlane & Robinson Limited on 11 July 1927.
 Tyre manufacturing at the site began by December 1927.

 George Sproson, an employee at Goodyear’s Wolverhampton factory, left Goodyear in 1930.
 He purchased a tyre mould and started Hayson Tyre Service Limited, re-moulding tyres.

 In August 1970, National Tyre Service Limited, commonly known as National Tyre, purchased Hayson Tyres from George Sproson as part of their buy-out of regional independent tyre companies to form a national network of tyre fitting centres.

 In the same year, George Sproson’s son-in-law, Chris Shankland, who at the time was working with Michelin as a National Accounts Manager, began Town and Country Tyre Services with Sproson’s assistance.
 The company was registered as Town and Country Tyres (London) Limited, and became a successful tyre fitting company with both Chris Shankland and his son, Mark Shankland, as company directors.

 Town and Country Tyres were acquired by Kwik-Fit Holdings in February 1994.
 After the acquisition Mark Shankland became Operations Director at Kwik-Fit Mobile, the company’s mobile tyre fitting division.
 There he met Gary Moloney, then Control Director at Kwik-Fit Mobile.
 Using their mobile tyre fitting knowledge and experience, the two of them began Event Mobile Tyres Ltd in 2003.

-Event Mobile Tyres filed for administration on April 11th 2018.
+Event Mobile Tyres filed for administration on 11 April 2018.
+Administration ended in 2019 and the company ceased operations in 2022.

 Awards

-Event Mobile Tyres have been honoured with several awards including the Honest John "Outstanding Achievement Award" which is awarded to the UK's most consistently endorsed company in the motor trade.
+Event Mobile Tyres was honoured with several awards including the Honest John "Outstanding Achievement Award" which is awarded to the UK's most consistently endorsed company in the motor trade.